clem-alleynejr/fitness-witness/README.md

 Key Features:

 Create Custom Workouts: Take control of your fitness journey by designing workouts that perfectly align with your goals, preferences, and fitness level.
-Customize exercises, sets, reps,, and more.
+Customize exercises, sets, reps, and more.

 Exercise Library: Choose from a wide range of exercises to target specific muscle groups or achieve specific fitness objectives.